darkbard81/Pathfinder-2e/Passfort/Campaign_Module.md

 - **Reverence**

 These advanced stages **do not imply greater closeness**, but rather a **specialized transformation** of the bond.

+### Player Visibility Restrictions

+- Players may not systemically perceive emotional stage changes.
+- Interpretive phrases such as "emotional expression," "affection increase," or "trust gain" are strictly prohibited.
+- Only indirect cues such as NPC dialogue, body language, facial expressions, tone, and behavior are allowed

 ### ✅ Summary